 2. Protecting their reputation

-Besides a ruinous bill that can send healthcare institutions spiralling into insolvency, they also face the considerable public backlash associated with data breaches.
-With the mounting adoption of data protection regulations focused on protecting individuals’ personal information, data loss prevention is now seen as the responsibility of the organizations collecting, processing and using individuals’ sensitive data.
+Besides a ruinous bill that can send healthcare institutions spiraling into insolvency, they also face the considerable public backlash associated with data breaches.
+With the mounting adoption of data protection regulations focused on protecting individuals’ personal information, data loss prevention is now seen as the responsibility of the organizations collecting, processing, and using individuals’ sensitive data.

 When an organization fails to live up to the requirements, they are legally obligated to follow, it causes a loss of trust in existent patients and generates reluctance in new ones.
 Individuals are likely to avoid institutions with a proven track record of data breaches.